 House Bill 1521 introduces substantial reforms to Florida's criminal justice system, focusing on the treatment of individuals with criminal records, particularly regarding housing and voting rights.
-The bill establishes a new section, 83.455, which prohibits landlords from asking about a prospective tenant's criminal history before making a "conditional offer" to rent, and limits the types of offenses that can be considered afterward.
-It also amends existing laws to eliminate the requirement for full payment of financial obligations to restore voting rights and ensures that individuals convicted of felonies have their citizenship rights automatically restored.
-Additionally, the bill allows for the retroactive application of updated sentencing guidelines for certain drug trafficking offenses and modifies the definition of "juvenile offender" for sentencing reviews.
+The bill establishes a new section, 83.455, which prohibits landlords from asking about a prospective tenant's criminal history before making a "conditional offer" to rent, and it limits the offenses that can be considered after such an offer.
+Additionally, it amends existing laws to eliminate the requirement for full payment of financial obligations to restore voting rights and ensures that individuals convicted of felonies have their citizenship rights automatically restored in accordance with federal standards.

 Statutes affected: